Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Methods

 \section{Methods}

-We consider the problem of scoring $N$ potential answers \mbox{$\mathcal{A} = \{a_i\}_{i=1}^N$} to a user query $q$ such that they can be ranked from most to least relevant.
-To align with the training corpus (Section \ref{methods-mel-corpus}), we let $q$ be a cloze-style statement (e.g. \textit{[MASK] is a promising drug target for the treatment of osteoporosis.}), where each answer $a_i$ represents a potential named entity for the mask location. \citet{lewis2019unsupervised} provides an approach to translate between cloze- and natural-style questions.
+We consider the problem of scoring $N$ potential answers \mbox{$\mathcal{A} = \{a_i\}_{i=1}^N$} to a user query $q$, to rank them from most to least relevant.
+To align with the training corpus (Section \ref{methods-mel-corpus}), we let $q$ be cloze-style (e.g. \textit{[MASK] is a promising drug target for the treatment of osteoporosis.}), where each answer $a_i$ represents a potential named entity at \textit{[MASK]}. \citet{lewis2019unsupervised} provides an approach to translate between cloze- and natural-style questions.